spicyjpeg/ps1-bare-metal/README.md

 and [clangd](https://clangd.llvm.org) extensions for build integration as well as context-sensitive suggestions is highly recommended.

-By default the build scripts assume you have a `mipsel-none-elf` toolchain available in your `PATH` environment variable.
-If you're using a `mipsel-linux-gnu` toolchain instead, you'll have to set the `TOOLCHAIN_TARGET` CMake variable to `mipsel-linux-gnu` through your IDE's CMake cache editor.
-Similarly, if the toolchain is not listed in your `PATH`, you will need to set the `TOOLCHAIN_PATH` variable to the full path to your toolchain's `bin` subdirectory (e.g. `/opt/mipsel-linux-gnu/bin`).

-See your IDE's documentation for information on accessing the cache editor.
-In VS Code with the CMake Tools extension, the editor can be opened by selecting "Edit CMake Cache (UI)" from the command palette (Ctrl+Shift+P).
+If the toolchain is not listed in your `PATH` environment variable, you will have to set the `TOOLCHAIN_PATH` CMake variable to the full path to your toolchain's `bin` subdirectory (e.g. `/opt/mipsel-linux-gnu/bin`) using your IDE's CMake cache editor.
+See your IDE's documentation for information on accessing the cache editor; in VS Code with the CMake Tools extension, the editor can be opened by selecting "Edit CMake Cache (UI)" from the command palette (Ctrl+Shift+P).

 ### Building from the command line